juju4/eyp-postfix/README.md

 ## Overview

-postfix management as a relay
+postfix management

 ## Module Description

-postfix relay setup and configuration
+postfix setup and configuration, can be configured to act like a simple mail relay or a multidomain mailserver

 ## Setup